Minkov/pb-interactive-python/EN/11-While-Loop-Exercise/05-Problem.md

 [task-description]
 # Description

 Write a program in which Martin solves problems for exams until he receives message from his lecturer: "**Enough**".
-Every time he solves a problem, he get a grade. **The program should ends either** Martin receives "Enough" command, **or obtain the number of poor grades**.
+Every time he solves a problem, he gets a grade. **The program should end either** Martin receives "Enough" command, **or obtain the number of poor grades**.
 A poor grade is a grade less or equal to 4.00.

 # Input